research-ag/stable-trie/README.md

 * Pointer size.
 This is the byte size of the internal pointers stored in each node.
 It can be set lower to save memory but that sets a limit on how large the trie can grow.
 Allowed values are 2,4,5,6,8.

-In a `StableTrieMap` key size plus value size must be greater equal pointer size.

 ## Extensions